mastaehe/bonsaiai.github.io/source/includes/tutorial1/_training.html.md

 python3 move_a_point_sim.py --predict=latest
 ```

 After your BRAIN is finished training you can use it to move to a point as quickly as it can.
 How well it does depends on how long you let it train!
-Using your BRAIN involves calling Python on your simulator file, but now in prediction mode with `--predict=latest` which will use the version of the latest training session that you just ran.
-You can also specify a number like `--predict=1` if you want to predict from a different version of your brain if you have trained it multiple times.
+Using your BRAIN involves starting your simulation, but now in prediction mode with `--predict=latest` which will use the version of the latest training session that you just ran.

 > ![Predicting BRAIN](../images/tutorial1-predicting.png)